 How to Grow Grapes for Home Winemaking

 Growing wine grape varieties is a long-term investment.
 Select a cutting to propagate a new vine, taking one or two cuttings per plant.
 This should be done in late fall when leaves have dropped.

-Store cuttings in peat moss sealed with plastic and keep in refrigerator at 40 degree F. (4 C.) until spring.
+Store cuttings in peat moss sealed with plastic and keep in refrigerator at 40 degrees F. (4 C.) until spring.
 Additionally, you can also purchase these cuttings from a reputable company at this time.

 Planting Wine Grape Varieties

-Select a site at home that receives 6 hours of direct sunlight each day.
+Select a site at home that receives six hours of direct sunlight each day.
 There should not be shade.
 Grapevines can tolerate pH from 5.5 to 7.5.
 Well-drained soil is best while fertilizer is not essential for growing grapes.
 Don’t use herbicides near the grapevine.

-At spring planting time, the end of the cutting should be in ground while that nearest the tip should be above ground.
+At spring planting time, the end of the cutting should be in-ground while that nearest the tip should be above ground.